 Spring term – Relationships.

 During this unit students explore a broad range of text types such as prose, poetry and scripts.
-Influential relationships in fiction are analysed including Miss Havisham’s life of isolation and Romeo & Juliet’s romance and the conflicting they experience with their families.
+Influential relationships in fiction are analysed including Miss Havisham’s life of isolation and Romeo & Juliet’s romance and the conflicts they experience with their families.

-Summer term – Prejudice.
+Summer term – Journeys.

-The year 7 mathematics topics are as follows –
+The mathematics topics are as follows –

 - Shape